cake-tech/cakewallet-guides/docs/basic-features/restore-wallet-from-keys-or-seed.md

 # How do I restore/recover a wallet from keys or seed?

+{: .warning}
+NEVER share your seeds/keys with anyone!
+If you do, they can steal your funds.
+Always save your seeds in a safe place!

 ## Step 1

 Go to the menu at the top.
 Tap "Wallets", then "Restore Wallet”.